How to Fix an Inaccurate or Negative Wikipedia Page

 When a Wikipedia editor selects an article as a reference, they are almost always seeing the world through the rose-colored glasses of confirmation bias.
 Confirmation bias is the tendency for people to believe things they already believe.

-Removal of journavism references on Wikipedia is tough because the editors who placed the references truly believe the referenced article is the pure unadulterated fact, when in fact, it’s not.
+Removal of journavism references on Wikipedia is tough because the editors who placed the references truly believe the referenced article is pure, unadulterated fact, when in fact, it’s not.

 Can’t remove it?
 Incremental change is the best approach